Shopify: 3 months for $1/month, plus up to $10,000 credits as you sellStart free

 How operators read CPC in the field

-• A common community question is why very cheap CPC does not turn into sales.
+• A common operating review question is why very cheap CPC does not turn into sales.
 In practice that usually means the ad promise is too broad, placements are too loose, or the page does not match what the click expected.

 • Teams also report cases where CPC rises while add-to-cart rate and purchase rate stay stronger.
 That does not always mean performance is worse.
 It can mean traffic quality improved and the account is paying for more serious intent.